-Similar statistics are evident in maths, with 100% of boys eligible for PPG achieving at least the expected standard against 89% of girls, with 33% of boys achieving GDS against 22% of girls.
-When compared with data across the whole school population, 98% achieved at least the expected standard in Maths with 59% achieving GDS.
+Similar statistics are evident in maths, with 100% of children eligible for PPG achieved at least the expected standard, with 38.5% achieving GDS.
+When compared with data across the whole school population, 98.5% achieved at least the expected standard in Maths with 62.3% achieving GDS.
+It is evident that the attainment gap is reducing however, once again, there is disparity in the attainment of boys and girls from disadvantaged backgrounds with 57% of boys achieving GDS against just 16.7% of girls.